jrentschler-jpg/EventTrackerProject/README.md

   * Use Spring REST annotations.
   * Use Spring Data JPA to perform all CRUD operations.
   * Send and receive JSON.

+Part II:
+* Adding scripts to a web application
+* Send asynchronous requests to Java controllers with JavaScript's `XMLHttpRequest`
+* Consume and parse JSON responses with JavaScript
+* Build HTML with JavaScript
+* Send POST/PUT/DELETE requests with `XMLHttpRequest`

 ### Stretch Goals:
 Supplemental mappings and controller routes for nested CRUD.